 Ombudsman's Office: The Ombudsman is an official, chosen from among the senior faculty, to whom students at all levels may appeal for assistance and redress of grievances involving faculty and administration.
 This person assesses the validity of each complaint, advises on possible remedies, and, where indicated, actively assists the student in securing a fair resolution of the matter.
 The Ombudsman has broad powers of investigation, including direct and ready access to University officers, faculty and official records.
 Located in 129 North Kedzie, 353-8830.

-The official and most complete source of information on academic affairs is the Academic Programs section of the University catalog.
-Consult it for policies, regulations, requirements, and procedures regarding academic matters.
+The official and most complete source of information on academic matters is the Academic Programs book.
+Consult it for academic policies, regulations, requirements, and procedures.

 ACTIVITIES

 STUDENT ORGANIZATIONS